lmoresco/OpenModelica/modeq/VC7/README.txt

 The following environment variables must be set:
 MICOHOME
 ANTLRHOME
-MOSHHOME  - not entierly necessery but the final post build step  that
-            copies the exe-file, will fail if it is missing.

-Currently the version of RML that is compiled in this solution is 2.1.9
+Currently the version of RML that is compiled in this solution is 2.2.2